sdiehl28/baseball-analytics/README.md

 Some initial questions include:

 - How many more runs per game are there when the DH is used?
 Could this difference be due to chance?
 - How has game length and pitcher count increased over the years?
 - - How is game length related to pitcher count?
 Could this relationship be due to chance?
 - Computing the Park Factor
 - - What did ESPN, Fangraphs, and others get wrong about the park factor for Fenway Park in 2019?
-  - Demonstrate that accounting for each team's road schedule will strongly affect their home park factor, for a few teams each year.
+  - Demonstrate that accounting for each team's road schedule will strongly affect the home park factor, for a few teams each year.
+- Linear Modeling of Runs per Half Inning
+  - How much does a singe, double, triple and home run contribute to run scoring per half-inning?

 These Jupyter Notebooks are in this repo at: [Baseball Analysis](https://github.com/sdiehl28/baseball-analytics/tree/master/baseball_jupyter_nb).